Skip to main content

 Each step of the essay should set up the impending structure of the argument you hope to transfer.
 How this works in principle will depend on the information or argument you hope to transfer.

 In my case here, I set up the piece to explore both the principles of a good blog introduction as well as a list of blog introduction examples.
 List posts are generally the easiest format of essay to write.
-You can even use an AI essay writer to get past writer’s block when writing complex structures.
+You can even use an AI essay writer to get past writer’s block when writing complex structures, for instance, HIX EssayGPT will be a beneficial option.

 For more complex structure examples, look to writers at The Atlantic as an example: